Esri/arcgis-runtime-samples-android/java/display-drawing-status/README.md

 # Display Drawing Status

-The **Display Drawing Status** app shows how to use the `DrawStatus` value representing drawing state of the `MapView` to display an Android `ProgressBar` while the map is loading.
+Use the `DrawStatus` value representing drawing state of the `MapView` to display an Android `ProgressBar` while the map is loading.

 ![Display Drawing Status App](display-drawing-status.png)